COVID-19 in Murray Bridge and surrounds

 In the Coorong, that number remains below five, though there have been 22 new cases reported in the past week and a half.

-SA Health has updated its regional COVID-19 statistics for the first time in two weeks, and not much has changed in Murray Bridge.
+Meanwhile, the department has updated its regional COVID-19 statistics for the first time in two weeks.

 There were 17 new cases in the Coorong district, of which less than five remained active.